Angiogram (cardiac catheterisation)

 - an allergic reaction to the dye in the past

-Also, let your doctor know if you’re pregnant or breastfeeding.
-They will advise if an angiogram is suitable for you.
+You should let your doctor know if you’re pregnant or breastfeeding.
+They’ll advise if an angiogram is suitable for you.

 Preparation for angiogram